Skip to content

 Role

 The Judiciary interprets and guards the Constitution.
 Its defining powers are judicial review — the authority to strike down legislation or executive action that violates the Constitution — and the basic structure doctrine, which places the Constitution’s foundational features beyond the reach of amendment.
-As an integrated system, a single hierarchy of courts applies both central and state law nationwide.
+As an integrated system, a single hierarchy of courts — the Supreme Court, the High Courts of the states, and the district and subordinate courts — applies both central and state law nationwide, so that a right declared at the apex binds every court below it.

 Why it is a service of state